OBAFEMI O. OGUNLEYE

 Obafemi’s academic background includes a master’s degree in Educational Leadership & Policy Studies and a bachelor’s in Business Administration with a concentration in International Business.
 Currently, he is a doctoral student in Comparative and International Development Education at the University of Minnesota with a minor in Program Evaluation studies.

-His research broadly examines the effects of globalization on higher education policymaking across Nigeria and other African countries.
-In his dissertation study, he critically investigates the “Center of Excellence” agenda in Lagos, Nigeria from the perspectives of institutional, national, and international actors involved with a particular foreign policy intervention -the Africa Center of Excellence Project.
+His research broadly examines the normalizing effects of globalization on higher education policymaking across Nigeria and other African countries.
+In his dissertation study, he critically investigates the “Center of Excellence” phenomenon in Lagos, Nigeria from the perspectives of institutional, national, and international actors involved with a particular foreign policy intervention -the Africa Centers of Excellence Project.

-Through both his independent and collaborative work, Obafemi seeks to promote sustainable development for Africans in the field of education and beyond.
+Through both his independent and collaborative work, Obafemi seeks to promote sustainable development for all in the field of education and beyond.